CDLUC3/merritt-docker/PITCHME.md

 #### Additional Ideas

-- For storage testing, run docker containers behind the AWS firewall
+- Run docker containers behind the AWS firewall
+  - For storage testing
+  - For more compute power for testing
+- Create automated test suites that create/destroy docker containers
 - Orchestrate Merritt containers with Dryad containers
 - Make docker nodes replicable for horizontal scaling